rathaumons/pyppbox/docs/examples.rst

 💡 Examples
 ===========

 The examples below will help you make the most use of **pyppbox**.
-Before you are able to run these examples, make sure you already installed **pyppbox V3+** or check :ref:`getstarted-page` if you haven't already.
+Before you try these examples, make sure you already installed **pyppbox V3+** or check :ref:`getstarted-page` if you haven't already.

 ℹ️ Source code and **required input files** are available here: `{pyppbox repo}/examples`_.